- Project fact sheet (pdf 704 kb)

 The End Result

 - Congestion relief.
-The addition of the northbound and southbound lanes between SR 167 in Renton and NE 6th Street in Bellevue reduces congestion by increasing capacity.
-Express toll lanes help manage demand for limited road space by allowing non-carpools to pay a toll to use the HOV lanes for a faster, more reliable trip when drivers need it most.
+The addition of the northbound and southbound lanes between SR 169 in Renton and NE 6th Street in Bellevue reduces congestion by increasing capacity.
+Express toll lanes help keep traffic moving by providing a choice for a faster, more reliable trip when drivers need it most.

 - Safety.
 The additional capacity reduces the likelihood of sideswipe and congestion-related collisions.